What are the chakras and what is their meaning?

 what are the chakras

 During your yoga practice you will have felt that you can activate something more than your physical body.
-Since Yoga Synchrony today we answer the question what are the chakras and what is their meaning.
+Since Sincronia Yoga today we answer the question what are the chakras and what is their meaning.

 the subtle body